-Get a same-day COVID Test & Results in 15 minsBook now
+Get a same-day COVID Test & Results in 15 minsBook a visit now

 How does Ready Responders protect its patients and Responders from the spread of highly contagious viruses like COVID-19?

 Ready observes stringent protocols to prevent the spread of viruses like COVID-19.
 We follow all CDC guidelines for the virus and engage in ongoing training to protect ourselves and our patients.

 All Responders wear special personal protective equipment (PPE), including eye coverings, gowns, gloves, and N95 masks.
 We regularly sanitize our office spaces, vehicles, and equipment for your safety and ours.

 In addition, we are pleased to report that many of our Responders have already received a COVID-19 vaccine.
 We are actively working to ensure all Responders can receive the vaccine as soon as possible.

 What type of COVID-19 testing does Ready offer?

 Ready currently offers in-home rapid antigen testing using the BD Veritor System for Rapid Detection of SARS-CoV-2.
 This test is authorized by the FDA under an Emergency Use Authorization.